Singapore School Kelapa Gading

 Singapore School, Kelapa Gading (SIS-KG), sometimes referred to as SIS Kelapa Gading, is a private, early childhood to junior college school in North Jakarta, Indonesia.
 It is a member of the SIS Group of Schools.
 It is a Cambridge International School and an IB World School as well as being fully registered with the Ministry of Education and Culture (Indonesia) for the Indonesian national examinations.

 History

-Starting in a foster house as a preschool in 2002, Singapore School Kelapa Gading grew sufficiently to move to its current large premises on Jl Pegangsaan Dua in 2005, where it became a Cambridge International Centre and then becoming authorised to offer what was then the Cambridge International Primary Program.
+Starting in a foster house as a preschool in 2002, Singapore School Kelapa Gading grew sufficiently to move to its current large premises on Jakarta Garden City, East Jakarta, where it became a Cambridge International Centre and then becoming authorised to offer what was then the Cambridge International Primary Program.
 A four-storey building was added to cater for growth; in 2013, the new swimming pool (once used as a venue for a local swimming competition) and Futsal court was completed.

 Singapore School Kelapa Gading became a fully authorised IB World school in April 2014 and has provided the IB Diploma Programme for its Junior College students since July 2014.
 As part of this development, a large Junior College Library and Media Centre were added, providing independent space and a significant collection of physical and online resources for the expanding program.